 Sam Peckinpah's 1971 classic Straw Dogs is now widely regarded as a masterpiece; a complex and unnerving psychological thriller showcasing strong performances from Dustin Hoffman and Susan George.
-In recognition of its standing, The Criterion
+In recognition of its standing, The

-Collection released the film in a special edition DVD set in 2003 that quickly went out of print.
+Criterion Collection released the film in a special edition DVD set in 2003 that quickly went out of print.

-Released during the early 1970s, Straw Dogs was one of a handful of films at the time that generated significant public discourse about the rise of violence in film, and the picture had a tough time in the west when it fell into the laps of the censors.
+Released during the early 1970s, Straw Dogs was one of a handful of films at the time that generated significant public discourse about the rise of violence in film, and the picture had a tough time in the west when it fell into the laps of the

+censors.
 In this month's Cutting Edge, we'll be taking a look at the censorship history of Straw Dogs in both the UK and the United States.

 To understand the troubles that Straw Dogs had with both the MPAA and the BBFC, it is necessary to be aware of an important scene; a thematically complex rape sequence that occurs around halfway through the film.
-After Amy finds herself increasingly
+After Amy finds herself

-their encounter, Charlie's acquaintance Norman slips into the house and forces Charlie at gunpoint to restrain Amy so that he too can have his way with her and Amy reacts violently to the assault.
+her cheek.
+Following their encounter, Charlie's acquaintance Norman slips into the house and forces Charlie at gunpoint to restrain Amy so that he too can have his way with her and Amy reacts violently to the assault.

 Censorship through the back door: Informal pre-cuts required for UK cinema release